ExXzile/QuickTimeIt/README.md

 #### optinal args:
-- runs = how many runs of a func -> integer
+- runs= how many runs of a func -> integer
-- repeat = how many times to repeat runs -> integer
+- repeat= how many times to repeat runs -> integer
-- timing = 'sec', 'milli', 'nano' -> string
+- timing= 'sec', 'milli', 'nano' -> string
   - respectively seconds, milliseconds, nanosecons
+- file= if specified, log will be written to file -> string
+- overwrite= if set as False, will append specified file -> boolean

 #### defauls:
-- runs=1000
+- runs=10000
 - repeat=5
 - timing='sec'
+- file=None
+- overwrite=True